Tirithel/sloth-java/week-1/homework/homework.md

 3. What `Type` would be used to store the value for the `number of apples` we can buy with our allowance?
 ```java
 ```
 4. What `Type` would be used to store the `amount of Bitcoin` it takes to purchase a Tesla?
-(Assume not awhole number.
+(Assume not a whole number).
 ```java
 ```
 5. What `Type` would be used to store a simple `text message` between friends?
 ```java
 ```
 ### Variables
 1. Define `Variable` as it relates to programming.
 What does this represent as it relates to computation?
 ```java
 ```
 2. In a statically typed language, which two components are needed to declare a variable?